flxo/rogcat/README.md

     -T, --tail <tail>                            Dump only the most recent <COUNT> lines (implies --dump)

 ARGS:
-    <COMMAND>    Optional command to run and capture stdout from.
+    <COMMAND>    Optional command to run and capture stdout and stderr from.
 Pass "-" to d capture stdin'.
 If omitted, rogcat
                  will run "adb logcat -b all" and restarts this commmand if 'adb' terminates

 SUBCOMMANDS: